Lorti/manu.ninja/_posts/2016-04-17-functional-reactive-game-programming-rxjs-breakout.md

 ## Ticker Stream

-The ticker is a simple stream that seeks to to give us roughly 60 ticks per second.
+The ticker is a simple stream that seeks to give us roughly 60 ticks per second.
 Each tick is mapped to the current time so that we can recalculate and return the delta time, which we use throughout the example to smoothly update positions.

 ~~~ js
 const ticker$ = Rx.Observable